Thomas Christiansen: Mixed success

 Spanish league regulations stated that following three years of loan contracts, Barcelona had to compensate Christiansen financially, if they declined any proposed transfer deal.
 He was first sold to English club Manchester City in October 1995, but wanted to stay in Spain, being instead transferred to Real Oviedo the next January for DKK 4.6 million.
-Following a good start, he failed to score any goals in his second year even though he appeared in 31 matches, and was sold to Segunda División's Villarreal CF in November 1997, helping them promote but managing to find the net only once the following campaign, which ended in relegation.
+Following a good start, he failed to score any goals in his second year even though he appeared in 31 matches, and was sold to Segunda División's Villarreal in November 1997, helping them promote but managing to find the net only once the following campaign, which ended in relegation.

 A proposed deal with a Mexican team never materialised, and Christiansen was without a club in 1999.
-He went on to play for Terrassa FC in the Spanish lower leagues, finishing that season at Panionios F.C. in Greece before returning to Denmark in August 2000, signing with defending Danish champions Herfølge BK, and showing good form when he scored two goals in a win over eventual runners-up Brøndby.
+He went on to play for Terrassa in the Spanish lower leagues, finishing that season at Panionios in Greece before returning to Denmark in August 2000, signing with defending Danish champions Herfølge, and showing good form when he scored two goals in a win over eventual runners-up Brøndby.

 Breakthrough in Germany

-In January 2001, Christiansen moved to Germany to play for VfL Bochum in the Bundesliga, being relegated to the second division (as with Herfølge) but contributing with 17 goals the following season, to be the North Rhine-Westphalia's team top scorer as they won promotion; he added 21 in next year's top flight, being crowned joint league top scorer with Giovane Élber of FC Bayern Munich.
+In January 2001, Christiansen moved to Germany to play for VfL Bochum in the Bundesliga, being relegated to the second division (as with Herfølge) but contributing 17 goals the following season to be the North Rhine-Westphalia's team top scorer as they won promotion; he added 21 in next year's top flight, being crowned joint league top scorer with Giovane Élber of Bayern Munich.

 Following that achievement, Christiansen was signed by Hannover 96 in June 2003 to replace Fredi Bobic.
 He scored nine times in his first year, but failed to reproduce his previous form mainly due to several injuries, including a knee operation and two shinbone ailments; in the summer of 2006, the club chose not to prolong his contract and he left, retiring shortly after at the age of 33.